Ottunger/whigi/README.md

 # See CHANGELOG for a description fof API endpoints.
 Note that whigi-restore gets informed of the mappings email <=> master\_key but nevers informs back whigi of the disclosure.
 A front-end app should therefore request the master\_key then ask whigi for a password change.

+# Third parties
+In order to not polute the namespace of applications data names if you have a plugin that needs specific data, please record data as named
+/apps/[your-specific-app-name]/whatever .
+Please note that we plan on having generic information that a user might usually share stored in a standardized path, we suppose profile/often-shared-data

 # To install a Gitlab over Ubuntu 14.04:
 - sudo apt-get install vim postfix mailutils libsasl2-2 ca-certificates libsasl2-modules
 - open /etc/postfix/main.cf to add relayhost = [smtp.gmail.com]:587; smtp\_sasl\_auth\_enable = yes; smtp\_sasl\_password\_maps = hash:/etc/postfix/sasl\_passwd; smtp\_sasl\_security\_options = noanonymous; smtp\_tls\_cert\_file=/etc/ssl/certs/ssl-cert-snakeoil.pem; smtp\_tls\_key\_file=/etc/ssl/private/ssl-cert-snakeoil.key; smtp\_use\_tls=yes